About the Organization

 Our network of practitioners and trainees includes folks with ancestral lineages from all inhabited continents, and we are committed to offering ancestral healing in ways that are kind, culturally healing, accessible, mindful of place and histories of colonialism, and anchored in sound and effective ritual practice.

-Sessions are available in nine languages (English, German, Greek, Spanish, French, Dutch, Xhosa, Zulu and American Sign Language), and with practitioners of diverse nationalities, professional training, genders, geographies, religious and academic backgrounds, and life experience.
+Sessions are available in over ten languages and with practitioners of diverse nationalities, professional training, genders, geographies, religious and academic backgrounds, and life experience.

 Community & Who We Serve

 The heart of the ancestral healing work is focused on the healing and elevation of the dead along participants’ blood and family lineages.
 In this sense we serve both the living and the many generations of ancestors before them on back to unbroken ancient magics that continue to hold the world together.
 Ancestor reverence and ritual is also part of a larger prayer and vision to bring wayward humans back into humble and healing relationships with the rest of life.
 In this way, we situate our collaborations with the ancestors in both larger movements for social and earth justice and in an animist or earth-honoring framework that celebrates the personhood of our other-than-human kin.

 Through online courses and ritual offerings, the book, and distance sessions, and in-person events (pre-pandemic and hopefully again one day), our offerings reach participants around the world and seek to also respect the unseen and other-than-human communities who hold and surround us.